QUEBEC CITY 2016

 In l985 he was inducted into the National Academy of Engineering, among the highest professional distinctions that can be conferred to an engineer and later to the Chinese, Indian and Russian National Academies.
 He is the recipient of the Antoine M. Gaudin Award (1982), the Robert H. Richards Award (l987), the Arthur F. Taggart Award for best paper (1987) of AIME, “Most Distinguished Achievement in Engineering” award from AINA among others.
 In addition, he was awarded the Ellis Island Medal of Honor in 1990, along with such recipients as President George Bush, four former Presidents, U.N.
 Ambassador Thomas Pickering and Danny Thomas, the Leadership citation from the New Jersey Senate in 1991 and the Engineering Foundation’s 1992 Frank F. Aplan Award.

 He is the honorary editor-in-chief of the international journal Colloids and Surfaces.
 His research interests are surface and colloid chemistry of minerals, materials and microbes, molecular interactions at surfaces using advanced spectroscopy, polymer and surfactant adsorption, flocculation/dispersion, biosurface phenomena, environmental engineering (waste treatment), enhanced recovery of oil and coal cleaning.

 History of the Lifetime Achievement Award.

-Since the occasion of the XIX IMPC in San Francisco 1995, IMPC has honoured an eminent personality with a Lifetime Achievement Award at each Congress.
+Since the XIX IMPC in San Francisco 1995, IMPC has honoured an eminent personality with a Lifetime Achievement Award at each Congress.